Have you caught it yet?

 Chasing it at some virus party?

 Is the virus chasing you?
-So isn't Covid catching you when you think about it?
+Do you feel it in your lungs?
+So then, isn't Covid catching you?
+If you think of it.
+It is coming for you?

 Don't we all?